Secret Story (French TV series) season 1: Fred

 Frédéric "Fred", aged 38, claims he made contact with extraterrestrials.

 Gabriel

 Gabriel Jordani, aged 26, is an artist.
 He is single and is working for La Voix (The Voice).

 Julien

 Julien Colas, aged 26, is an escort boy.
 He is described as a 'young man of taste'.
 Later in his life, he distinguishes himself as the faithful boss of well-known bartender and restaurant manager Christophe Rafie.

 Laly

 Nelly "Laly" Valade, aged 26, is described as being irritated easily and shouting a lot.
 Laly works for the police and is a stripper.

 Maryline

 Maryline, aged 26, is a naturist, measuring 6'1.
 She is unmarried because she has no time to find a man.

 Maxime

 Maxime Leconte, aged 21, had been living in London for a few months prior the show.
 He is the son of Henri Leconte.

 Nadège

 Nadège Dabrowski, aged 20, is a model and has a height of 5'6.
-She suffers from OCD.
+She has OCD.